andrepgsilva/js-clock/README.md

 # js-clock
- Clock made with Vanilla JS + CSS
+A basic functional clock with JS and CSS.